derBobby/p2nc-integrator/README.md

 This Spring Boot application creates Nextcloud accounts for incoming Webhooks from a Pretix ticket shop.

 ## Features
-* Filter for incoming WebHooks based on organization, event, questions and answers.
 * Handle incoming WebHooks:
   * Notify via Signal messenger and Email, if order needs approval
   * Create Nextcloud account